Three suspected militants killed in drone strike in Yemen

-SANAA, March 5 Three suspected al Qaeda militants were killed in northwestern Yemen on Wednesday, in what local officials said was a strike by a U.S. drone.
+SANAA Three suspected al Qaeda militants were killed in north-western Yemen on Wednesday, in what local officials said was a strike by a U.S. drone.

 The U.S.-allied country which shares a long border with Saudi Arabia has been raked by lawlessness and violence since 2011, when mass protests forced veteran strongman Ali Abdullah Saleh to step down.